boydorr/rdiversity/README.md

 ![](./man/figures/README-example-5.png)

-If diversity is calculated for $q=\infty$ is calculated, $q$ is transformed on a log scale.
+If diversity is calculated for *q=Inf* is calculated, *q* is transformed on a log scale.
 For example:

 ```{r}
 qs <- c(seq(0,1,.1),2:10, seq(20,100,10),Inf)